CreoDAMO/CQTSOG-MMORPG/README.md

 4. **Run the development server**:
     ```bash
-    npm start
+    npm run dev
     ```

 ## Creating a Front-end DApp

-Creating a front-end DApp using React to interact with all 21 smart contracts in this project is a crucial step.
+Creating a front-end DApp using Vite and React to interact with all 21 smart contracts in this project is a crucial step.
 See the detailed guide in the `dapp/` directory.

 For more detailed instructions, visit the [Creating a Front-end DApp using React Guide](https://github.com/CreoDAMO/CryptoQuestTheShardsOfGenesisMMORPG/wiki/Creating-a-front%E2%80%90end-DApp-using-React).